ikeda042/PhenoPixel5.0/README.md

 5. When all the processes finised, detected cell contours show up on the PH image with n frames extracted from the input nd2 file.
 This is where you can check if the contour detection went successfully or not, and if not, you can adjust the parameters and then press `RE-EXTRACT CEllS` button.
 If everything looks fine, then press `GO TO DATABASE` button to proceed to the next step, which is labeling each cell.
     ![](docs_images/8.png)

+6. After moving on to the section below from the cell extraction section, you can access the database with the same prefix as the input nd2 file.
+The automatically generated database contains all the cell information, and renamed with the postfix `-uploaded` as a tag.